MorvinBear/Fosdem-Beyond-Blockchain-CfP/README.md

-# Fosdem-Beyond-Blockchain-DWed-Devroom-Call-for-Proposals
-blippity blippity bloop

-## FOSDEM 2021, Beyond Blockchain / Distributed Web Devroom: Call for Proposals open!!!
+# FOSDEM 2021, Beyond Blockchain / Distributed Web Devroom: Call for Proposals open!!!

 ### This is the first year we’re having a distributed web room at FOSDEM!
 There is no registration, but attendees must follow FOSDEM code of conduct and for the first time this year the event will be on-line.